Dry Eye Management

 Signs: Scanty tear meniscus at the lower eyelid margin; superficial conjunctival dryness, redness, swollen in the outer part of the eyeball; mucus over lower part of conjunctiva.
 Corneas were not affected.
 Eyelid margin were not inflammed.

-Management: Temporary occlusion of lower tear duct drainage by inserting a proven and government approved dissolvable collagen plugs into the nasolacrimal duct.
-Size of the plugs required were gauged and prepared.
+Management: Temporary occlusion of lower tear duct drainage by inserting a proven dissolvable collagen plugs into the nasolacrimal duct.
+Size of the plugs required were carefully gauged and prepared.
 Local anaesthetic eye drops were applied to numb the eyes first before inserting the plugs.
-The whole procedures were absolutely painless and finished within 10 minutes.
+The procedures were painless.
 Vision was not affected at all.
 The patient found the eyes were less dry within a couple of hours and the signs subsided within days.
 She was very happy with the result.
 5 months later, the dryness started to recur and she decided to have the long-term punctal plugs inserted to the lower puncta of both eyes.
-She was happy about the result and has been no complaint for the past 8 months.
+She was happy about the result and has been no complaint.

 Guide: Advanced eye care services provided by experienced evidence-based therapeutic optometrists in well equipped practices are the best professionals to manage these diseases.
 Recommendations and treatments are based on evidence from years of worldwide research and experience from many leading practitioners.
 In Australia, all medications and medical devices are required to be approved by The Therapeutic Goods Administration (TGA) which is part of the Australian Government Department of Health.